silyadev/smartcopypaste/README.md

 # Smart Copy Paste (for Magento)
-Magento extension to add custom text to buffer on copying content on the site (by [BroSolutions](http://www.brosolutions.net)
+Magento extension to add custom text to buffer on copying content on the site (by [BroSolutions](http://www.brosolutions.net) )

-You probably have seen many sites that add some text to the buffer, when you copy anything form theis site (something like blablabla " for more info check http://www.brosolutions.net ).
+You probably have seen many sites that add some text to the buffer, when you copy anything from their site (something like blablabla " for more info check http://www.brosolutions.net ).
 We allow to define custom text in magento admin (system->config->Brothers Solutions->Smart Copy Paste) and add it to the bufer with JS

 ```javascript